 *The cable car ride tickets can only be purchased in local currency or credit card.

 It is a 4-minute gondola ride to the top, and 778 meters above the city.
-Here you will enjoy a restaurant, museum, and some of the most breathtaking views I have ever seen!
+Here you will enjoy a restaurant, a museum, and some of the most breathtaking views I have ever seen!

 Dining In The Clouds | Panorama Restaurant

 I can’t even remember what I ordered at Panorama restaurant, but I know it was good!
-With sweeping views of the old town Dubrovnik and Lorkum island in the distance, I was in a trance.
+With sweeping views of the old town of Dubrovnik and Lorkum island in the distance, I was in a trance.

 I wasn’t able to enjoy the full experience due to my time restrictions, but I did enjoy a cocktail and an appetizer.
 Now, if you are reading this post and taking notes, you will know to make reservations in advance!